zimage/n95-bgp/README.md

 The first step is to establish BGP peering sessions between the devices.

-We will use the dynamic peering method using IPv4 interface address to establish peering between leafs and clients.

 ### Autonomous System (AS) number

 For our lab topology:
 - leaf1, client1 and client2 will be part of AS 64500
 - leaf2, client3 and client4 will be part of AS 64600
 - spine1 and spine2 will be part of AS 65500

+### BGP peering between Leafs and Clients

+We will use the dynamic peering method using IPv4 interface address to establish peering between leafs and clients.

 All leaf interfaces towards the clients are configured with IPv4 address as part of startup config.